phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

     - `font-family: 'Lato', sans-serif;`
     - `font-family: 'Montserrat', sans-serif;`
     - `font-family: 'Merriweather', serif;`
+- The fonts were chose to offer a good visual impact, but mostly to promote readability.
+The text being easy readable, it is more likely that users reading the content they obtain the needed information quicly and understand the message.
 <br>
 <p align="right">
     <a href="#table-of-contents">Return to Table of Contents</a>